YIye-Lin/Cloud-Detection/README.md

 ---

-## 📖 Background
+##  Background

+Clouds have a significant impact on the planet's energy balance, climate, and weather.
+They serve as the primary temperature regulator and function as a blanket to absorb thermal energy or longwave radiation (Alblooshi et al., 2023).
 Cloud detection in Earth observation is crucial for atmospheric correction, climate analysis, and environmental monitoring.
 Clouds can obscure surface features and reduce the quality of optical satellite data.

 AI models have been increasingly applied to automate cloud detection, improving speed and accuracy.
 This project applies two supervised models—CNN and Random Forest—on Sentinel-3 imagery to classify each pixel as cloud or clear.

 ---

-## 🛰️ The Sentinel-3 Satellite
+##  The Sentinel-3 Satellite

-Sentinel-3 is a European Earth observation satellite launched under the Copernicus Programme.
-It provides multi-instrument measurements from a polar orbit, covering both ocean and land surfaces.
+Sentinel-3 is an Earth observation satellite constellation launched by the European Space Agency.
+Each satellite carries two optical multispectral instruments: the Ocean and Land Colour Instrument (OLCI) and the Sea and Land Surface Temperature Radiometer (SLSTR).
+OLCI and SLSTR sensors produce images covering the visible and infrared spectrum that can be collocated in order to generate synergistic products (Fernandez-Moran et al., 2021).

 ### Instruments:
 - **OLCI**: Measures water and land color, vegetation, and cloud properties.